 Please feel free to comment below should you spot any inadvertent errors that necessitate a bit more searching/replacing on my part.
 In the meantime you may be interested in watching this recording I made of a presentation by Dr. Darren Schreiber of Exeter University at a “Pint of Science” presentation last week, entitled “Your Brain is Built for Politics“:

 Note in particular the part at 8 minutes 15 seconds where Darren says:

-In a new study that just came out a couple of months ago they showed a single digusting image, and one single digusting image and measuring the brain activity and how the person responded to that was sufficient to allow you to identify if somebody was conservative or liberal.
+In a new study that just came out a couple of months ago they showed a single disgusting image, and one single disgusting image and measuring the brain activity and how the person responded to that was sufficient to allow you to identify if somebody was conservative or liberal.
 With a single brain image.
 With 95% accuracy!